The Power TO THRIVE

-Dr. King for securing and protecting the voting rights for Black people.
-We can continue Dr. King's dream to ensure elections are free of barriers for all eligible voters to provide dedicated resources to guarantee that all communities — especially those systematically left behind — are included.
+Dr. King's dream called to let freedom ring in this country - especially for Black people.
+Securing and protecting the voting rights for Black people helps continue Dr. King's dream to ensure elections are free of barriers for all eligible voters to provide dedicated resources to guarantee that all communities — especially those systematically left behind — are included.

 I continue the work of Dr. King by promoting equity, not just equality, wherever I go.- Iassic W.

 Today, we see the fruits of his efforts in the progress that's been made over the past few decades - but there is still work to be done before we can say that Dr. King's dream has been fully realized.

 People of color are still fighting for voting rights, our system of justice still only works for a few, and the right for every worker to earn a livable wage is still not achieved.

 Tell us how you continue to contribute to the dream of Dr. Martin Luther King Jr. in your community.

 I help my community thrive by giving back to those in need.
 I strive to rise above the stereotypes about Black men and self-educate to ensure that I know beyond a shadow of a doubt who I am and Who's I am.- Byron B.